Sunday, August 9, 2009

 "Once a selkie find its skin again, neither chains of steel nor chains of love can keep her from the sea"

 I went to the library yesterday afternoon and picked up a few films.
-I was having a very horrible day, a mean reads sort of day and needed to give my mind distraction from reality.
+I was having a very horrible day, and needed to give my mind some distraction from reality.
 One of the films was The Secret of Roan Inish and I can say with confidence that, after watching it last night with a cup of raspberry tea, it is one of the most enchanting movies I’ve ever seen.
-The swelling Irish landscapes, the haunting score, the beautiful costuming, and the folklore all left me missing something that I didn’t know I’d ever lost.
+The swelling Irish landscapes, the haunting score, the beautiful costuming, and the folklore, all left me missing something that I didn’t know I’d ever lost.
 The film was so full of Ireland and the rolling blue sea that my heart could hardly remain inside my chest.
-It wanted to leap into the screen and reside with its Gaelic roots permanently.
+It wanted to leap into the screen, and reside with its Gaelic roots permanently.

-I dreamt that night that I lived on the Irish coast as a fisherman’s wife.
-My home was a cozy little seaside cottage with low ceilings, roaring fires, and an endlessly simmering pot of stew.
+That night, I dreamt I lived on the Irish coast as a fisherman’s wife.
+My home was a cozy little seaside cottage with low ceilings, roaring fires, and an endless simmering pot of stew.
 We survived the tempestuous stormy winter evenings by curling up under quilts and reciting ghost stories in fevered whispers.
 We always smelled of salt, of brine, of fish.
-A dream that kills your spirit a little when you realize you have to awake.
-It made me realize that if I ever find myself in Ireland again, I won’t be coming back.
+It was a dream that kills your spirit a little when you realize you must awake.
+I realized that, if I ever find myself in Ireland again, I won’t be coming back.